-Charles F. (Rick) Rule, the head of the firm's Antitrust Group, the Managing Partner of the Washington office, and a member of the firm's Management Committee, focuses his practice on providing U.S. and international antitrust advice to major corporations in connection with “bet your company” matters, particularly high-profile mergers, acquisitions, and joint ventures.
+Charles (Rick) Rule, the head of the firm's Antitrust Group, co-chair of the firm's Litigation Department, Managing Partner of the Washington office, and a member of the firm's Management Committee, focuses his practice on providing U.S. and international antitrust advice to major corporations in connection with “bet your company” matters, particularly high-profile mergers, acquisitions, and joint ventures.
 He also represents corporate clients in connection with civil and grand jury investigations by the U.S. Department of Justice, the Federal Trade Commission, and the European Commission and in private and governmental litigation both at the trial and appellate levels.

-Among his principal clients are Microsoft Corporation; ExxonMobil; US Airways Inc.; Celanese Corporation; Northrop Grumman Corporation; Goldman, Sachs & Co.; Morgan Stanley; Financial Security Assurance; the National Basketball Association; Bacardi & Company Ltd.; Eli Lilly & Company, and Goodyear Tire and Rubber Co.
+Among his clients are Microsoft Corporation; ExxonMobil; US Airways Inc.; Celanese Corporation; Northrop Grumman Corporation; Goldman, Sachs & Co.; Morgan Stanley; Dexia; the National Basketball Association; the National Football League; TradeWeb, Inc.; Bacardi & Company Ltd.; Eli Lilly & Company, and Goodyear Tire and Rubber Co.

 Rick is a frequent author and lecturer on antitrust and regulatory topics, and he has participated in numerous conferences, workshops, and programs on issues of merger enforcement and trade regulation.
-As regular counsel to clients with an interest in the technology sector, Rick has recently authored a number of articles on the Federal Trade Commission's investigation into Google, including articles in U.S. News & World Report and The American Lawyer.
+Recently, he has published articles in the application of antitrust rules to Google in, for example, the Wall Street Journal and U.S. News & World Report.
 Rick also has served as a Distinguished Adjunct Professor of Law at American University's Washington College of Law.
 He was the inaugural chair of the Corporations, Securities and Antitrust Practice Group of the Federalist Society and served as Chair of the Economics Committee of the American Bar Association's Antitrust Section.
-He is a member of the advisory board of BNA's Antitrust & Trade Regulation Report, the Washington Legal Foundation, and the Landmark Legal Foundation.
+He is an emeritus member of the advisory board of BNA's Antitrust & Trade Regulation Report, the Washington Legal Foundation, and the Landmark Legal Foundation.
 He is a member of the Board of Directors of the Children's Law Center and previously has served on the Visiting Committee of the University of Chicago Law School.

 Rick received his J.D. from the University of Chicago Law School and his B.A., summa cum laude, from Vanderbilt University.
 Following law school, he served as a law clerk for Chief Judge Daniel M. Friedman of the former U.S. Court of Claims (now the Court of Appeals for the Federal Circuit).
 He is admitted to the bar in the District of Columbia.